lisaoude/artist-guesser/README.md

 Below can be seen how I connect to the API and show the data on my index page.

 [First I fetch the data](https://github.com/lisaoude/artist-guesser/blob/main/router/renders/index.js) using the url, my API key and a limit, which I have stored inside an ```.env``` file.
-When the fetch had been completed, an async function is carried out in which I store the data inside my ```artList``` variable.
-After that I render my index page, in which I use my artList variable.
+When the fetch has been completed, an async function is carried out in which I store the data inside my ```artList``` variable.
+After that I render my index page, in which I use my ```artList``` variable.

 ```
 const index = (req, res) => {